josselinbuils/youbi/README.md

 # Youbi

-Youbi is a lightweight music player for PC based on Electron and Angular 5.
+Youbi is a lightweight music player for PC based on Electron and React.

 ![Preview](https://raw.githubusercontent.com/josselinbuils/youbi/master/youbi.jpg)